metal-sn/pyMCZ/README.md

 ====================
 Input file format
 ====================
 Flux data for each object should be stored in the directory \<input\> that exists in the directory provided by the --path arg or by the environmental variable MCMetdata.
+Their ascii file names are expected to end by "\_meas.txt" for the file containing the measurements, and "\_err.txt" for the error file.

 with common filename \<filename\>: